• Menu

 Her son mentioned she was a food combiner before that diet became fashionable.

-Furthermore, Audrey always maintained a healthy but disciplined diet, based upon her youthful training as a ballet dancer.
+Furthermore, Audrey always maintained a healthy but disciplined diet, based on her youthful training as a ballet dancer.

 Hepburn was not fond of formal exercise routines but she loved walking and would always find the time for it in her daily schedule.